elifiner/pydump/README.md

 keepTrace.init(pickler=dill, depth=-1)
 ```

 By default the pickles are very conservative.
 Everything will be mocked and stubbed.
 You will not need anything other than an
-unpickler to view and debug the traceback, but you will not be able to run any functions etc.
+unpickler to view and inspect the traceback, but you will not be able to run any of the functionality either.

 ---

-An original message from pydump.
+Finally, an original message from pydump.
 The inspiration and initially the origin of this project.
+Still relevant.

-### Why I wrote this?
+> ### Why I wrote this?
+>

-I spent way too much time trying to discern details about bugs from
+> I spent way too much time trying to discern details about bugs from
-logs that don't have enough information in them.
+> logs that don't have enough information in them.
 Wouldn't it be nice
-to be able to open a debugger and load the entire stack of the crashed
+> to be able to open a debugger and load the entire stack of the crashed
-process into it and look around like you would if it crashed on your own
+> process into it and look around like you would if it crashed on your own
-machine?
+> machine?
+>

-### Possible uses
+> ### Possible uses
+>

-This project (or approach) might be useful in multiprocessing environments
+> This project (or approach) might be useful in multiprocessing environments
-running many unattended processes.
+> running many unattended processes.
 The most common case for me is on
-production web servers that I can't really stop and debug.
+> production web servers that I can't really stop and debug.
 For each
-exception caught, I write a dump file and I can debug each issue on
+> exception caught, I write a dump file and I can debug each issue on
-my own time, on my own box, even if I don't have the source, since
+> my own time, on my own box, even if I don't have the source, since
-the relevant source is stored in the dump file.
+> the relevant source is stored in the dump file.